dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/microservice-application-design.md

 In this approach, each service (container) implements a set of cohesive and narrowly related functions.
 For example, an application might consist of services such as the catalog service, ordering service, basket service, user profile service, etc.

-Microservices communicate using protocols such as HTTP (REST), but also asynchronously (i.e. AMQP) whenever possible, especially when propagating updates with integration events.
+Microservices communicate using protocols such as HTTP (REST), but also asynchronously (that is AMQP) whenever possible, especially when propagating updates with integration events.

 Microservices are developed and deployed as containers independently of one another.
 This means that a development team can be developing and deploying a certain microservice without impacting other subsystems.